What you need to know about COVID-19

 Can my child get the vaccine?

-CDC recommends COVID-19 vaccines for everyone 6 months and older and boosters for everyone 5 years and older, if eligible.
+CDC recommends COVID-19 vaccines for everyone 6 months and older, if eligible.

 Is the vaccine safe?